 Before a few years, NRIs would only invest in fixed deposits and real estate.
-Since India is on its way to becoming a superpower in the world economy, NRIs have already started exploring other investment options in India, such as mutual funds, liquid funds, direct equity, bonds and government securities, etc. Investing in mutual funds gives NRIs opportunities to build a diversified portfolio of equity and debt in India, their home country.
-The investment process is online, can be done at any time and from anywhere.
-Moreover, NRIs can easily offset the losses on one currency with the gains on the other, from the comfort of their home.
-As an NRI investor, you need to abide by certain limitations and rules for safe and profitable investment.
+However, now NRIs have started exploring other investment options in India, such as mutual funds, PMS, direct equity, bonds and government securities, etc. Investing in mutual funds gives NRIs opportunities to build a diversified portfolio of equity and debt in India.
+NRI investors need to abide by certain rules for safe and profitable investment in mutual funds.
 Here are things NRIs should keep in mind when investing in mutual funds in India.

 Here are the factors NRIs should consider to invest in mutual funds in India: